ccm-bioinfo/cambda2023/04_functional/readme.md

 `data/metagenomic/tables/mifaser/lvl{1..4}.tsv`, all of which is accomplished with the `src/mg-tabulators/mifaser.sh` script.

+#### KEGG

+The `src/mg-tabulators/kegg.sh` script produces a single abundance table from the outputs of `src/mg-annotators/kegg.sh`, using only the rows that start with an asterisk (`*`), which correspond to annotations with the highest confidence levels.
+The table can be found in `data/metagenomic/tables/kegg.tsv`.

+#### UniProt and VFDB

+Because both UniProt and VFDB annotations were performed with BLAST, their outputs have an identical structure and, thus, their tabulation scripts (`src/mg-tabulators/uniprot.py` and `src/mg-tabulators/vfdb.py`) are similar.
+To create the abundance tables, we only kept BLAST results with a sequence identity greater than 80%.
+Furthermore, because the amount of results is large, the tabulation process is run on multiple processors, and the final tables are gzip-compressed (meaning that their extension is `.tsv.gz`).
+These tables are located in `data/metagenomic/tables/uniprot.tsv.gz` and `data/metagenomic/tables/vfdb.tsv.gz`.

 ### 1.3.
 Model training

 First we performed a stratified k-fold split on the data to get a representative subset of the 15% of the entire dataset which was assigned to be our testing set.